Are you thinking about taking that next step in your relationship?

 Too frequently, couples allow romance, erotic desire, and butterflies in the stomach to propel them towards long-term commitment (often resulting in marriage) without exploring major life topics.
 And, too frequently, cultural, religious, and family of origin expectations that individuals bring to a relationship are discovered after marriage, children, and financial commitments have taken place.
 This often leads to significant discontentment, disconnection, fighting, and statements like, “I don’t even know who you are anymore”.

 It’s been said that there is a divorce every 13 seconds.
 While lower than past decades, the CDC reports that almost half of all marriages end in divorce.
 Considering the toll that divorce can take on emotional and financial well-being as well as the strain on family and friends, pre-marital or pre-commitment counseling can be seen as a benefit…and protection of one’s overall health.

 In pre-marital counseling, the couple can anticipate exploring ideals on home life, finances, career, sex and intimacy, communication styles, family planning, parenting, spiritual life, values and belief systems, health and wellness, extracurricular activities, and ways to handle conflict.

-There are many formats to explore pre-marital counseling including at religious institutions, workshops, or through a private practice with a counselor if you desire a more hands on approach with one on one attention.
+There are many formats to explore pre-marital therapy including at religious institutions, workshops, or through a private practice with a counselor if you desire a more hands-on approach with one on one attention.

-Regardless of the route you take, pre-marital work creates space for each person to share their individual hopes, dreams, and beliefs, gain a richer awareness of similarities and differences, and develop skills designed to enhance connection- all beneficial in maintaining a fulfilling and lasting relationship/marriage.
+Regardless of the route you take, pre-marital therapy creates space for each person to share their hopes, dreams, and beliefs, gain a richer awareness of similarities and differences, and develop skills designed to enhance connection- all beneficial in maintaining a fulfilling and lasting relationship/marriage.